StephenRansom/PythonSlackNotifyBot/README.txt

 [Monitor Settings]
   watchDirectory              #directory to be monitored. ( "." for current directory, ".." for parent directory.
 No quotes necessary)
   checkInterval               #Interval that the directory should be checked for new files (in seconds)
   contiguousErrorsUntilAlert  #Integer from 0 to max_int.
-When set to zero you will receive an alert on the first failed directory check,
-                               set to larger numbers for a larger initial tolorance to failed checks.
+When set to zero you will receive an alert on the first failed directory 					check,set to larger numbers for a larger initial tolorance to failed checks.
                                	Recommended value is at least 1 to prevent receiving alerts from a slightly delayed file update
   contiguousErrorsAfterAlert  #Integer from 0 to max_int.
 This value allows for a delay after receiving the first error so that you 	                                aren't spammed with alerts while your process is running.

 Example configurations:
   #this configuration will send an alert for every single failed check once per minute in the current directory